whobbes22/the-hood/README.md

 ## Technologies used:
 - HTML
-- Java Script
+- JavaScript
 - CSS

 ## Setup:
 - Clone repository to your desktop
 - Navigate to the top level of the directory
-- open index.html into browser of your choice
+- open "index.html" into browser of your choice
 - Enter a number in the input field and hit any of the buttons.

 ## Known bugs: